 How often do you see clients?

-Usually, to start, I see people weekly.
+Usually, to start, We see people weekly.
 Most people are hurting a lot when they finally come to therapy so weekly usually works.
 As people begin to feel better, we reevaluate and move to every 2 weeks or to what suits you as you begin to feel relief and reach your goals.
-I can schedule "intensives" where we do 2-3 hour blocks (with a short break in between) if that better suits your schedule.
+We can schedule "intensives" where we do 2-3 hour blocks (with a short break in between) if that better suits your schedule.

 What Can I Expect?